lewis-sqa/NEPs/specs/Standards/Wallets.md

 ![Connect Prompt](assets/connect-prompt.png)

 The list of accounts to select are those that have been imported previously.
-The user can choose which of these accounts are accessible to the dApp using the `getAccounts` request method.
+The user can choose a subset of these accounts to expose to the dApp.

 ### Considerations